jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### _trackedLastSortTierIdOf

-For each NFT, the tier ID that comes last when sorting.
+For each NFT, return the tier ID that comes last when sorting.

-*If not set, it is assumed the `maxTierIdOf` is the last sorted.
+*If not set, it is assumed the `maxTierIdOf` is the last sorted.*
-- _nft The NFT contract to which the tier belongs.

 ```solidity
 mapping(address => uint256) internal _trackedLastSortTierIdOf;